ropensci/lightr/README.md

 There is no standard file format for spectrometry data and different scientific instrumentation companies use wildly different formats to store spectral data.
-Vendors proprietary software sometimes have an option but convert those formats instead human readable files such as `csv` but in the process, most metadata are lost.
+Vendor proprietary softwares sometimes have an option but convert those formats instead human readable files such as `csv` but in the process, most metadata are lost.
 However, those metadata are critical to ensure reproducibility ([White *et al*, 2015](https://doi.org/10.1016/j.anbehav.2015.05.007)).